Effects of spin-orbit interaction and electron correlations in strontium titanate: Appendix: Alternative derivation of interaction-induced singlet correlation

 \section{Appendix: Alternative derivation of interaction-induced singlet correlation}

-We present analysis of correlations induced by repulsive two-electron interactions without relying on an {\it ad hoc} trial wavefunction Eq.~(\ref{eq:Psi_corr}).
-We start by transforming the interaction Hamiltonian Eq.~(\ref{eq:H_int2}) into the momentum representation
+Here, we analyze the conditions for instability of the Bloch states of two electrons induced by repulsive interactions and determine the resulting correlated state without relying on the {\it ad hoc} trial wavefunction Eq.~(\ref{eq:Psi_corr}).
+We assume cubic symmetry, but with minor modifications the analysis is also applicable to anisotropic systems, such as STO in the presence of ferroelectric distortions or strain.
+We start by transforming the interaction Hamiltonian Eq.~(\ref{eq:H_int2}) into the reciprocal space

-We consider the contributions of zero wavevectors and the smallest possible finite wavevectors $k_{\vec{l}}$.
+We consider the contributions of zero wavevectors and the smallest finite wavevectors, $k_{\vec{l}}$.
 The first contribution to the interaction energy is provided by the term with $k=k'=q=0$.
-The remaining terms include contributions with two zero wavevectors and those where all four wavevectors are finite.
-The latter are associated with a larger kinetic energy and can be neglected close to the instability.
+The remaining terms include those with two zero and two finite wavevectors, and those with here all four finite wavevectors.
+The latter are characterized by large kinetic energy and can be neglected sufficiently close to the instability.
 The remaining terms can be classified into three groups based on which pair of wavevectors have zero values.
 The first group with the form $\hat{c}^+_{0,+}\hat{c}^+_{0,-}\hat{c}_{\vec{q},-}\hat{c}_{-\vec{q},+}$ can be neglected, since it requires that both electrons are in the finite-momentum state.
 The remaining interaction terms are

-The first two terms describe the interaction energy associated with the uncorrelated populations of zero- and finite-momentum states, while the last term describes the effect of correlations between these states that allows electrons to reduce the interaction energy.
+The first two terms describe the interaction energy associated with the uncorrelated populations of zero- and finite-momentum states, while the last term describes the effect of correlations between these states that allow electrons to reduce the interaction energy.
 This equation can be written in an alternative form

 where the operator

 annihilates a singlet pair described by Eq.~(\ref{eq:singlet}).

 The condition that there are two electrons in volume $\Omega$ can be written as